yaniv-golan/ai-recipes/recipes/yaniv-golan/market-analysis/README.md

 **Note:** Double-check formatting settings after each query addition

-### Research Data Collection
+### 3. Research Data Collection

 Execute research queries and document findings

+**Input:** Queries from the previous step (2.
+Research Document Setup)

 **Usage:**
-For each research query in the Google Doc:
+For each research query in the Google Doc from the previous step (2.
+Research Document Setup):
 1. Copy query text
 2. Execute in Perplexity
 3. Wait for complete response